* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store cookies

-The best way to store cookies is on the counter in an airtight container with a piece of fresh white bread.
-The cookies will stay good for 3-4 days.
-But I recommend freezing them if you plan to keep them for longer than 2 days.
+The best way to store cookies is in an airtight container at room temperature.
+I also put a piece of fresh white bread into the container.
+The cookies will stay good for 3-4 days, but I recommend freezing them if you plan to keep them for longer than 2 days.

 Avoid keeping your cookies in the fridge because they will dry out quicker and start to taste bland.